Skrilltrax/Skrilltrax.dev/content/blog/using-polymorphic-json-adapter-on-android.md

 math = false
 slug = "using-polymorphic-adapter-moshi"
-tags = ["Moshi", "Polymorphic", "JSON", "Kotlin"] title = "Using Polymorphic json adapter with Moshi" toc = true
+tags = ["Moshi", "Polymorphic", "JSON", "Kotlin"] title = "Using polymorphic json adapter with Moshi" toc = true

 +++
-Hey, today we're gonna learn how to use the Polymorphic Json adapter with Moshi.
+Hey, today we're gonna learn how to use the polymorphic json adapter with Moshi.
 Let's start with some basics around Moshi and its adapters.

-Here's the [code](#heres-how-you-can-do-it) if you don't have time to read everything.
+Here's the [code](#creating-a-polymorphic-adapter) if you don't have time to read everything.

 ## What is Moshi?